China sets 'low bar' for GDP growth, pledges more jobs | Business

 "As a general target, China's growth rate has been set at over 6% for this year," Premier Li Keqiang said in his 2021 work report.
 "In setting this target, we have taken into account the recovery of economic activity."
 But the 2021 target was significantly below the consensus of analysts, who expect growth could beat 8% this year.
 Chinese shares fell.

 The quota on local government special bond issuance was set at 3.65 trillion yuan ($563.65 billion), down from 3.75 trillion yuan last year.
-China also has no plan to issue special treasury bonds this year, after issuing such bonds for the first time in 2020 to support the virus-hit economy.
+China also has no plan to issue special treasury bonds this year, having issued such bonds for the first time in 2020 to support the economy.

-The outlook for government revenue and expenditure this year is "quite grave", said in its annual budget report, also released on Friday.
-The government set its 2021 target for consumer price inflation at around 3%, compared with a target of around 3.5% last year.
-The actual CPI last year undershot the goal, rising just 2.5%.
+The outlook for government revenue and expenditure this year is "quite grave" given the modest availability of funds as spending rises, China said in its annual budget report, also released on Friday.
+The government set its 2021 target for consumer price inflation at around 3%.
+Consumer prices rose an annual 2.5% last year, undershooting a target of around 3.5%.

-FIVE-YEAR UNCERTAINTIES In a five-year plan released separately on Friday, China did not set any GDP growth target for 2021-2025, compared with a goal of over 6.5% in the 2016-2020 plan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)